 After your IV infusion

 Note how you’re feeling after each ACTEMRA IV infusion.
-Tell your rheumatologist or nurse right away if you’re experiencing any reactions during or after treatment.
+Tell your healthcare provider or nurse right away if you’re experiencing any reactions during or after treatment.

-When you start on ACTEMRA IV infusions, your rheumatologist will do a variety of blood tests.
-The chart below shows how often these tests will occur.
+Before you start on ACTEMRA IV infusions, your healthcare provider will do a variety of blood tests.
+The chart below shows how often these tests will occur after you start treatment.

 |Blood test||First test||Follow-up tests|

 |Liver function, neutrophil count, and platelet count||4-8 weeks after first injection for the first 6 months||Every 3 months|